-As the absolute worst case scenario, consider this: Is the interior of your home exposed to the elements outside in any way?
-If so, that definitely constitutes a emergency roof repair.
+As the absolute worst-case scenario, consider this: Is the interior of your home exposed to the elements outside in any way?
+If so, that definitely constitutes an emergency roof repair.
 Maybe the potential damage isn’t that obvious, however.
 Most cases, in reality, would fall into that area of uncertainty.
-In these instances, you must use your best judgment and ask yourself: Can the repair wait several days?
+In these instances, you must use your best judgment and ask yourself: Is it okay to wait several days for a roof repair emergency?
 Or is it a matter of several hours?
 In any case, if you aren’t confident in your assessment, it is entirely reasonable to call a roofing company to send someone out to do an inspection.
-Whatever you do or don’t notice, a professional is much more likely to have an idea of what is occurring with respect to your roof, and should be able to honestly point out how big of an emergency your situation is, or whether it can be put off for a little while.
+Whatever you do or don’t notice, a professional is much more likely to have an idea of what is occurring with respect to your roof and should be able to honestly point out how big of an emergency your situation is, or whether it can be put off for a little while.

 There are certainly some potential hazards you should be able to identify without any professional assistance.
 The degree to which the repairs constitute an emergency, however, might be better left to an inspector.
 Nevertheless, you should consider emergency roof repair when:

 The shingles are the first line of defense for your home from exposure to any elements.
 Any impairments to the shingles should be of concern, but none so much as if a large area of shingles are damaged, or worse, gone.
 This is because the layers of material underneath become vulnerable to moisture, among other forms of detriment.

 It wouldn’t be the wisest thing you could do, to ignore any kind of leak; however, not all leaks are equal.
 You may be able to hold off on reparations for a little while.
 It should be pointed out, though, that if leaks are left unchecked, you’re just asking for further damage to be done to your structure, and with that, for more money to come out of your pocket.